bdqnghi/bi-tbcnn/README.md

 Differences from the paper
 --------------------------

-* Since I found it difficult to implement the original paper to learn the pretrained vector, the pretrained vectors are learned by a variation of word2vec instead of the proposed method.
+* Since I found it difficult to implement the original paper to learn the pretrained vector (https://arxiv.org/abs/1409.3358) , the pretrained vectors are learned by a variation of word2vec instead of the proposed method.
 The code is in this repo: https://github.com/bdqnghi/ast-node-encoding
 * Adam Optimizer is used instead of gradient descent.

 Current state
 ----------------
 * Reimplemented the TBCNN paper
 * The dataset used in this implementation is smaller than in the original paper (9000 programs, 6 classess compare to 52000 programs, 104 classes in the original paper).
-I crawled Python programs from Github by myself since using the built-in Python AST parser for Python code is more convenient and less time-consuming than writing the AST Parser for the C++ code in the original dataset, thus the node type is a little bit different.
+I crawled Python programs from Github by myself since using the built-in Python AST parser for Python code is more convenient and less time-consuming than writing the AST Parser for the C++ code from the original dataset, thus the node type is a little bit different.

 To do list
 ----------------